 Presented my research at NTU AAH 'Work in Progress' Seminar on Monday 18th March 2019 at NTU Clifton campus

-Attending and presenting my up-dated paper Saturday Morning Cinema Clubs - A Children's Community at 'No Culture is Low Culture' PGR Festival at Bangor University, April 16th, 2019
+Attended and presented my up-dated paper Saturday Morning Cinema Clubs - A Children's Community at 'No Culture is Low Culture' PGR Festival at Bangor University, April 16th, 2019

 Attended the NTU 'Three Minute Thesis' Skills and Presentation Workshop, NTU, Clifton campus, March 18th 2019

-Attending and presenting my research in the 'Three Minute Thesis' competition at NTU Doctoral Students' Research Festival, at City campus (Newton Building) March 29th 2019.
+Attended and presented my research in the 'Three Minute Thesis' competition at NTU Doctoral Students' Research Festival, at City campus (Newton Building) March 29th 2019.